VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 You can incur costs when running this quickstart!
 For more details, see [App Platform Pricing](https://www.digitalocean.com/pricing/app-platform) and [Container Registry Pricing](https://www.digitalocean.com/pricing/container-registry).
 :::

-2. Install [Docker](https://docs.docker.com/get-docker/) on your machine, and you'll have to start the app.
+2. Install [Docker](https://docs.docker.com/get-docker/) on your machine and run it.
 You can verify it is set up correctly by running:

 ```bash
 docker images